An Army Story: Cold War and a Father’s Warmth

 So instead of dropping me off at the Philadelphia induction center at 401 N. Broad St. for a bus to Ft.
 Dix, my dad headed for the bridge to New Jersey to drive me straight to Dix.
 As we drove up to the gate, we could see the busloads of recruits.
 I managed to blend in easily.

-Despite that, I was in the best shape of my life upon graduating basic training.
-After a tough four-week course at the Adjutant General school at Ft.
+Despite that, I was in the best shape of my life upon graduating from basic training.
+After a tough four-week course at the Adjutant General School at Ft.
 Benjamin Harrison, IN, I was ready for Germany.

 US Army, Aschaffenburg, Germany.
 I lived in Ready Barracks for two and a half years.